rdhingra03/rdhingra03/README.md

 # Hi, I'm Rohan Dhingra

 MSPPM Candidate at Carnegie Mellon University with interests in data science, public policy, and international development.
-Recent bachelor's degree from CMU's Social and Decision Department in Policy and Management.
+Recent bachelor's degree from CMU's Social and Decision Science Department in Policy and Management.

 Current intern as a Data Scientist in Educational Analytics at Chartiers Valley Primary School, building data-driven systems to support student learning and school performance.